hats-finance/ether-fi-0x36c3b77853dec9c4a237a692623293223d4b9bc4/script/Deploy_Instructions_Phase_One.md

 # Step 3
 ## Set Merkle Root

-Once all contracts have been deployed and dependencies set up, generate a merkle root and set in using the updateMerkleRoot function on the NodeOperator contract.
-This will allow for whitelist bidding in the Auction.
+Once all contracts have been deployed and dependencies set up, we will need to update the merkle roots.

+1. Generate the merkle tree for the Node Operators and call the updateMerkleRoot function in the Node Operator Manager to set the root.
+2. Gnerate the merkle tree for stakers who are whitelisted and call the updateMerkleRoot function in the Staking Manager to set the root.